 When faced with a medical situation, it is important to understand the most appropriate medical facility for treatment.
 Emergency rooms, your primary care physician’s office, and urgent care clinics all have their place when it comes to patient care.
 However, here are some, but not all, of the illnesses we often encounter at our urgent care clinics.

-With adults getting an average of two to four colds per year, and children getting an average of four to eight per year, colds account for more visits to the doctor than any other condition.
+With adults getting an average of two to four colds per year, and children getting an average of four to eight per year, colds account for more visits than any other condition.
 Symptoms for common colds might include a runny nose, sore throat, coughing, sneezing, headaches, and aches that typically build up for days.
 Due to the commonality of colds, many people often seek convenient care from an urgent care clinic.

 Sore throats are also a common occurrence and are often a result of bacteria and drainage or a virus (also known as strep).
 Not sure how to tell the difference?
 Our clinic staff can conduct a test and treat your symptoms accordingly.